ian-young/API_Scripts/README.md

 This repository has two branches:

 1. The [`main`](https://github.com/ian-young/API_Scripts) branch which is where working, production-level code is located.
-2. The [`wip`](https://github.com/ian-young/API_Scripts/tree/wip) branch is intended for code that is working and ready to be public-facing but still has features that need to be developed or is in the debugging phase.
+2. Feature branches will be made for each active project in the repository.
+All branches can be viewed on [this page](https://github.com/verkadase/command-apis/branches).
 >[!TIP]
 >The order of development should start at the lowest branch, `ideas` and work its way up to the production branch, `main`.